sashirestela/slimvalidator/README.md

-hobbies size must be at least 3 at most 5. address.apartment size must be at most 4. address.city must have a value. reference type must be or String or Collection<String> (max 3 items). photograph extension must be one of [jpg, png, bmp]. in user [username] must have a value when email is null.
+hobbies size must be at least 3 at most 5. address.apartment size must be at most 4. address.city must have a value. reference type must be one of String or Collection<String> and size at most 3. photograph extension must be one of [jpg, png, bmp]. in user [username] must have a value when email is null.
 ```